The Vivian Colliery a Brief History.

 In July 1937 it was reported that the Vivian Colliery had re-opened after six years and had recently been taken over by the Messrs Partridge Jones and John Paton Ltd. It was announced that the new Manager was Mr David Carey (Celynen Collieries, Newbridge), the son of Captain J. Carey, H. M. Inspector of Mines.

-Throughout its fairly short history the Vivian Colliery, Abertillery was closed and re-opened many times, partly due to lack of trade and other difficulties.
-The colliery stopped producing coal sometime in the 1950’s.
+Throughout its fairly short history the Vivian Colliery, Abertillery was closed and re-opened on many occasions, partly due to lack of trade, disputes and other difficulties.
+The colliery stopped producing coal sometime in the mid to late 1950’s.

 The Closure of the Vivian Colliery.

 In August 1967 the council flattened the Vivian waste tip locally known as the “Hogs Back” and planned to demolish the old pit grounds with the intention of building a children’s playground and an indoor swimming pool.

 The old Vivian Colliery site was cleared in the 1960’s and in 1972-73 the Abertillery Sports Centre was constructed on a section of the old colliery site.
 Later a children’s skate-board park was constructed on the lower part of the colliery grounds, south of the sports centre.

 In about 2003 the sports centre was closed and a new sports centre was constructed at Tillery Street, Abertillery.

 In March 2019 the old sports centre on the Vivian Colliery site was demolished.